TheBestTvarynka/tbt/content/posts/clap-recipes/index.md

 }
 ```

 We immediately have a few interesting moments: the [Subcommand](https://docs.rs/clap/latest/clap/trait.Subcommand.html) trait derive and the `PathBuff` type in the `api_key` field.
-We are not forced to use only simple types for args like `String`s, numbers, etc. If you have a concrete type that describes your value ([`PathBuff`](https://doc.rust-lang.org/stable/std/path/struct.PathBuf.html) for file path, [`url::Url`](https://docs.rs/url/latest/url/struct.Url.html) for urls, or even custom ones), then use this type in the configuration.
+We are not forced to use only simple types for args like `String`s, numbers, etc. If you have a concrete type that describes your value ([`PathBuff`](https://doc.rust-lang.org/stable/std/path/struct.PathBuf.html) for file path, [`url::Url`](https://docs.rs/url/latest/url/struct.Url.html) for URLs, or even custom ones), then use this type in the configuration.
 It'll handle more errors during parsing and make further work easier.

-Now we add params for downloading command:
+Now we add params for downloading the command:

 ```rust
 #[derive(Debug, Clone, Subcommand)]